miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 	vec4 vect = PROJECTION_MATRIX * (MODELVIEW_MATRIX * vec4(VERTEX, 1));

 	if (CUSTOM0.w * CUSTOM0.w < 0.1) {
-		/* This runs if CUSTOM0 is not set */
+		/* This runs if CUSTOM0 is not set.
-		/* It's done so you can see what the ship looks like in the editor normally */
+		It's done so you can see what the model looks like in the editor if it's not been processed */

 		POSITION = vect;